Some people are just impossible to shop for.

 Think beyond physical items and give an experience instead.
 When you prepay for an event or experience, your friend or family member gets a fun adventure to remember and possibly gains new skills and memories — all of which are much more valuable than a new iPhone speaker or pair of shoes.

-- Theater tickets
+- Theater or concert tickets